mmikkel/CacheFlag-Craft3/README.md

-# Cache Flag plugin for Craft CMS 3
+# Cache Flag plugin for Craft CMS

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/mmikkel/CacheFlag-Craft3/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/mmikkel/CacheFlag-Craft3/?branch=master)

 Cache Flag is a Craft CMS plugin that adds an alternative cache invalidation strategy to template caches, using manually defined keywords ("flags").

-## TL;DR (and a note re: Craft 3.5)
+## Why does this plugin exist?

-Cache Flag was originally designed to circumvent performance issues in Craft 2 and 3 related to the element queries created by the native `{% cache %}` tag for automatic cache invalidation.
+Cache Flag was originally designed to circumvent common performance issues with the native `{% cache %}` tag's element query based invalidation strategy.

-Craft 3.5 (due to release in August 2020) has a new template caching system with [a tag-based cache invalidation strategy](https://github.com/craftcms/cms/issues/1507#issuecomment-633147835).
-This should solve said performance issues, and makes Cache Flag redundant for its primary use case.

-**If you're only using Cache Flag to avoid performance issues with the native `{% cache %}` tag, you probably don't need it after upgrading to Craft 3.5.0 or later :)**
+Since Craft 3.5.0, said performance issues have been solved in core, making Cache Flag redundant for its primary use case. **If you were previously using Cache Flag only to avoid performance issues with `{% cache %}`, you probably don't need it anymore!**

-That said, Cache Flag is fully compatible with Craft 3.5 (it can even be combined w/ th native `{% cache %}` tag's automatic invalidation strategy) and is still a valid alternative to the native `{% cache %}` tag if you want to
+However, Cache Flag is still a valid alternative to the native `{% cache %}` tag if you want to

-* Do automatic or manual bulk template cache invalidation
+* Implement automatic or manual bulk template cache invalidation (optionally, in combination with Craft's native element-based cache invalidation)
-* Cache arbitrary Twig output and implement your own invalidation strategies
+* Cache arbitrary HTML output and implement your own invalidation strategies for it
-* Have completely cold template caches
+* Have completely cold template caches (like the [Cold Cache plugin](https://github.com/pixelandtonic/ColdCache), which is not available for Craft 3 or 4)

 ## Table of contents